Mt. Everest - Nepal or Tibet? Which is The Best?

 Next to the EBC stands Rongbuk Monastery, the highest-altitude monastery in the world.
 It exhibits the great religious atmosphere of Tibet, with Mt.
 Everest standing just in front.
 You will never forget this stunning sight.

-Introduction to Everest Base Camp in Tibet
+Everest Base Camp in Tibet

 EBC in Tibet is at an altitude of 5,180 meters.
 The direct distance from EBC to the summit is 19 kilometers.
 Here you can send a postcard to friends or family from the world’s highest post office.